alined908/phoodi/README.md

 - [ ] Position aware scrolling (meetup tree) (Panda is anchor, dashes are bamboo)
 - [ ] Create meetup with member
 - [ ] Add capacity if wanted and adjust circles to meetups
+- [ ] Use inheritance for RestaurauntPreference and CategoryPreference

 ## Todo Later
 - [ ] Find people who have similar food taste near you?